digitaldeacon/memberhive/README.md

 ...or any of the other subcommands (see package.json in root directory).

 # Developing
+## Developing with NgRX (Redux pattern)
+Checkout this tutorial for a good overview: https://gist.github.com/btroncone/a6e4347326749f938510.

+Development has become a litte different.
+All the state altering logic has moved to the core module now (./core).
+The core will be symlinked to the web and the mobile apps.
+ That means:
+ + when you make changes to the core it will affect the mobile and the web application
+ + whatever is on the core can be accessed by mobile and web
+ + all state is now stored as a single observable (one source of truth)
+ + every action (like updating, fetching, etc) needs to be defined with actions and reducers
+ + no state should be mutated directly (e.g. people.push()), but must be done via the reducer methods

+We are not done with moving everything.
+This will completed by the end of the month.
+We understand that this move makes the application more complex.
+The hope is that it will pay off as we grow the functionality and the complexity of state.

 ## Serve App
 + `yarn start:web` or `yarn start:mobile` or `yarn start:all`